It’s a Lousy Time to Call the IRS for Help — Do This Instead

 Calling the IRS can often be an exercise in frustration anyway.

-Though the Taxpayer Advocate Service said the telephone service saw some improvement in 2023 — it answered 35% of calls compared to 13% in 2022 — you should still see if you can get your answers online before calling.
+Though the Taxpayer Advocate Service said the telephone service saw some improvement in the last couple of years, you’ll still have a hard time reaching them.
+See if you can get your answers online before calling.

 Here is the IRS’ main page for all these online tools.
 And here are some of the main ones: